GabrielDeml/IWT/the_paper.md

 * train epochs 5

+In table 1 contains all the hyperparameters used for each of the four models.
+For data sources model 1 uses the tweet text, Model 2 uses the tweet text and user description, Model 3 uses the tweet text, user description  and OCR, and Model 4 also uses the tweet text, user description and OCR.
+The different between model 3 and 4 is the max sequence length.
+Model 3 uses 476 tokens and model 4 uses 313 tokens.

 The results for the four models can be seen in figure 2 and table 1.
 Each models classification report for the 10 fold cross validation can be seen in the appendix.
 The average accuracy for each model is shown in figure 2.
 The average accuracy along with the standard deviation is shown in table 1.